 Our highly skilled surgeons and staff have helped over 1,500 women in need of cervical procedures that include, Colposcopy, LEEP, Cone Biopsies and more.
 Our dedicated and compassionate staff understands the stress associated with being diagnosed with abnormal cells and are available 24/7 for any questions or concerns.

 A cone biopsy is an extensive form of a cervical biopsy.
-It is called a cone biopsy because a cone-shaped wedge of tissue is removed from the cervix and examined under a microscope.
+This cervical procedure is called a cone biopsy because a cone-shaped wedge of tissue is removed from the cervix and examined under a microscope.
 A cone biopsy removes abnormal tissue that is high in the cervical canal.
-A small amount of normal tissue around the cone-shaped wedge of abnormal tissue is also removed so that a margin free of abnormal cells is left in the cervix.
+A small amount of normal tissue around the cone-shaped wedge of abnormal tissue is also removed from the cervix so that a margin free of abnormal cells is left in the cervix.

 After the cerclage has been placed, you will be observed for at least several hours (sometimes overnight) to ensure that you do not go into premature labor.
 You will then be allowed to return home, but will be instructed to remain in bed or avoid physical activity for two to three days, or up to two weeks.
 We will continue to monitor you and your pregnancy closely to monitor any preterm labor signs and your cervix.